Skip to content

 Mashing red potatoes in a pot.

 1. Boil.
-Add the diced potatoes and garlic cloves into a pot of boiling water and cook until they are fork tender (about 20 to 30 minutes).
+Add the diced potatoes and garlic cloves into a pot of boiling water and cook until they are fork-tender.
 Drain and then place back into the pan.

 2. Mash.
-Pour in the melted butter, milk and sour cream.
-Mash everything together using a potato masher or electric mixer.
-For an even creamier consistency, mix in 1-2 spoonful’s of heavy cream.
+Pour in the melted butter, milk, and sour cream.
+Mash everything together using a potato masher or hand mixer in a large bowl.
+For an even creamier consistency, mix in one to two spoonfuls of heavy cream.
+Mix until desired consistency.

 3. Serve.
 Enjoy plain, with homemade gravy or your favorite cheese melted on top.